 A question that might help you assess the experience of your potential wedding photographer would be how many venues the photographer has shot at in their career.
 If you find that the photographer has worked at many different venues and has a consistent style, you know they’ll be able to adapt and find the light that characterizes their style no matter what time of the day or season of the year.

-Truth be told, although we’ve shot at well over 100 venues in the Tri-State area, we still probably haven’t shot at your venue before, considering there are thousands of venues in this area and a photographer might shoot at just a few hundred over the course of an entire career, but if you’re planning a classic, romantic, and timeless wedding in New Jersey similar to those of our photographic style and portfolio, you may discover that we’ve shot at your venue on more than one occasion.
-However, that’s not why you should hire us to photograph your wedding day.
-You should hire us based on many other important factors, but most importantly because you love our light and airy style as well as our mix of classic and candid portraiture and our clean, natural editing.
+Truth be told, although I’ve shot over 200 weddings at well over 100 venues in the Tri-State area, we still probably haven’t shot at your venue before, considering there are thousands of venues in this area and a photographer might shoot at just a few hundred over the course of an entire career, but if you’re planning a classic, romantic, and timeless wedding in New Jersey similar to those of our photographic style and portfolio, you may discover that I’ve shot at your venue on more than one occasion.
+However, that’s not why you should hire me to photograph your wedding day.
+You should hire me based on many other important factors, but most importantly because you love my light and airy style as well as my mix of classic and candid portraiture and our clean, natural editing.

-For fun, here are a few images we shot at venues where we had never shot before – that is, until we did!
-I bet you’d never be able to tell we had never shot a wedding at these locations before!
+For fun, here are a few images I shot at venues where I had never shot before – that is, until I did!
+I bet you’d never be able to tell I had never shot a wedding at these locations before!

 Did you find this post useful?
 Fill out the form below to get our free Engagement Session Planning Guide along with lots of tips and tricks for planning your wedding!